-The School Community wishes to express their gratitude to all the teachers, students and staff for their efforts in achieving good HSC results under challenging circumstances caused by the pandemic.
+The School Community wishes to express their gratitude to all the teachers, students and staff for their efforts in achieving good HSC results under challenging circumstances caused in the last couple of years by pandemic.
 It is a credit to their professionalism, commitment and dedication in providing the best possible future for our students in pursuing their tertiary studies.